When my Miniature Schnauzer puppy Einstein was only 12 weeks old, I finally got the BIG opportunity I’d been praying for.

 - Be sure to back up any photos or medical records to a cloud service so it can be easily accessed if traveling.

 - If a dog is regularly crated, he may find the crate a place of comfort during fireworks.
-Try using a pheromone spray such as the ThunderSpray and make sure his favorite toy is available for further calming and distraction.
+Try using a pheromone spray such as ThunderSpray.
+Or Calming Chews like this one.
+Make sure his favorite toy is available for further calming and distraction.

 - Keep pets inside as much as possible during fireworks displays.
 The insulation of a home will help drown out the noise and make the dog feel more secure.

 - Don’t scold a scared pet.
 This will scare and confuse a dog and reinforce fearful behaviors.

 - Don’t coddle a scared pet.
 This will assure them that they are right to be afraid and will not help them calm, relax or settle.